 $338 billion: U.S. health care system savings

-Up from the 2019 analysis which reported $315 billion in generic and biosimilar savings, this figure indicates that the savings have continued for patients and the health system during the COVID-19 pandemic.
+Up from 2019, which found $315 billion in generic and biosimilar savings, this figure indicates continued savings for patients and the health system during the COVID-19 pandemic.

 90%: Portion of U.S. prescriptions filled by generic drugs

-However, those prescriptions accounted for only 18% of the country’s spending on prescription drugs.
+However, those prescriptions accounted for only 18.1% of the country’s spending on prescription drugs.
 In other words, costly brand-name products account for the bulk of pharmaceutical spending.
-The generic and biosimilars industry brings costs down.
+The generics and biosimilars industry brings costs down.

-The amount paid at the pharmacy counter is what the patient’s we serve are concerned with.
-That price can discourage a patient from taking her medicines.
+The amount paid at the pharmacy counter is what concerns patients.
 Fortunately, 93% of the time, the copay for a generic prescription is under $20.
-(The average out-of-pocket cost for brand-name drugs is more than 8 times higher at $63.)
+(The average out-of-pocket cost for brand-name drugs is more than eight times higher at $55.82.)

 $7.9 billion: biosimilars savings

 Notwithstanding challenges and slower-than-hoped adoption of biosimilars, new biosimilar launches and improved utilization led biosimilar savings in 2020 to increase by more than three times the $2.5 billion saved in 2019.

 Medicare savings on generics and biosimilars is good news for seniors and taxpayers.
 Medicaid savings came to $53.8 billion in 2020.
 AAM publishes these findings annually to ensure policymakers, health care professionals, advocates and the public know the vital role that safe, effective, FDA-approved generics and biosimilars play in health of our nation.